Acute lymphoblastic leukaemia is an aggressive condition that develops quickly, so treatment usually begins a few days after diagnosis.

 Depending on how well you respond to treatment, the induction phase can last from two weeks to several months.
 In some cases, you or your child may be able to leave hospital and receive treatment on an outpatient basis if your symptoms improve.

 Treatment involves receiving regular injections of chemotherapy medication.
-This is usually done on an outpatient basis, which means you will not have to stay in hospital overnight.
-However, you may require some short stays in hospital if your symptoms suddenly get worse or if you develop an infection.
+This is usually done on an outpatient basis, which means you won't have to stay in hospital overnight.
+However, you may need some short stays in hospital if your symptoms suddenly get worse or you develop an infection.

 The consolidation phase of treatment lasts several months.

 The maintenance phase is designed to act as further insurance against the possibility of the leukaemia returning.
-It involves taking regular doses of chemotherapy tablets while undergoing regular check-ups to monitor how effective your treatment is proving.
+It involves taking regular doses of chemotherapy tablets while having regular check-ups to monitor the effectiveness of your treatment.

 The maintenance phase can often last for two years.